milesdeboer/Cyber-Lockdown/README.md

 ### Tips

 - **Saving Progress**: The game auto saves at the end of every turn therefore if you exit the game mid turn, moves taken during your turn will be lost.

+## User Guide
+### Overview
+In this multiplayer game, players can create and defend against cyber threats.
+Your goal is to complete your research into cyber security whiel preventing your opponeents from doing the same as the first player to complete their research wins.

+### Starting a Game
+Once the game has been installed and launched, the player will be prompted with the option to create a new game or to load an existing game.
+To start a new game, press the new game button.

+This will take you to a game customization window where you can customize the game settings.
+Once the settings are set to your preference, press start game.

+### Player's Turn
+During a player's turn, you have the option to create malware, launch attacks on other players, build up your defences, or research new cyber security techniques.
+The player's money and available resources are shown in the taskbar.
+To end the player's turn, press the pause window at the bottom right of the taskbar and press end turn.

+In between turns, the player's data centers will produce money and your resources will be used to work on where they were allocated.

+### Malware Building
+In the malware window, the player can choose from one of their malware slots to customize and allocate resources to build malware.
+The player can unlock more features by continuing research in the goals tab.

+### Attacking
+Launching an attack on another player is simple. make your way to the attack window and press one of the player's attack slots.
+The player can then customize how the attack is performed and on which data center it is performed on.
+The player can unlock more attack features by continuing research in the goals tab.

+### Defence
+In the Data Center tab, the player can purchase new data centers or manage the data centers they already own.
+Here the player can increase the defences of the data center to decrease the likelihood of being infected by someone else's malware.
+You can also increase the rate at which money is earned and the amount of resources produced by this data center.

 ## Features
 ## Additional Documentation